MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 Sometimes it's shocking to learn just how much time your organization spends in meetings.
 Once you understand that investment, it’s easy to start asking questions about how to decrease the amount of non-productive meeting time.
 This page displays the value of time spent in meetings.
 If this value isn't worth tracking in your organization, you can always navigate to **Settings** and set that value to **0**.

-### Short and small
+### Large and long

-This page shows the percentage of meeting hours that are short (between zero and one hours) and small (between two and eight attendees).
-You can see how this data trends over time, and also the percent distribution of large, long and large, short and small, and long meetings.
+This page shows the percentage of meeting hours that are large (has nine or more invitees including the organizer) and long (over one hour).
+You can see how this data trends over time and the percent distribution of small and short, long, large, and large long meetings.

-### Advanced meeting notice
+### Short notice

-On this page, you can see how meetings are being scheduled with advanced notice—that is, the percentage of meeting hours that organizers schedule 24 hours or more before that meeting is set to start.
-You can also see what portion of meetings fall into even more urgent categories.
+On this page, you can learn about meetings that are being scheduled with short notice—that is, the percentage of meeting hours that organizers schedule fewer than 24 hours before that meeting is set to start.

-### Attendee availability
+### Conflicting

 Use this page to understand the prevalence of overlapping meetings and how available attendees are.
-This page shows the percentage of meeting hours where an employee had no overlapping meetings on their calendar.
+This page shows the percentage of meeting hours where an employee had overlapping meetings on their calendar.

-### Joined on time
+### Joined late

-This page shows the percentage of meeting hours where employees joined a Teams meeting early or within five minutes after the start time.
+This page shows the percentage of meeting hours where employees joined a Teams meeting after five minutes past the scheduled start time.

-### Ended on time
+### Ended late

-This page shows the percentage of meeting hours where employees ended a Teams meeting early or within one minute after the end time.
+This page shows the percentage of meeting hours where employees ended a Teams meeting after one minute past the scheduled end time.

-### No multitasking
+### Multitasked

 Use this page to understand how multitasking affects your organization.
-You can see the percentage of meeting hours where a person wasn’t sending or reading emails or chats during a meeting.
-This page also provides categories of multitaskers based on  number of collaboration hours and multitasking tendencies.
+You can see the percentage of meeting hours where a person was sending or reading emails or chats during a meeting.
+This page also provides categories of multitaskers based on the number of collaboration hours and multitasking tendencies.

 ### After meetings

-Even after you leave a meeting room (whether physically or virtually), the meeting isn’t done.
-Make sure that you're always disseminating clear action items and next steps.
+Even after you leave a meeting room (whether physically or virtually), the meeting isn't done.
+Make sure you're always disseminating clear action items and next steps.
 Also, consider how the meeting went to make sure your next meeting is more effective than the last.
 This page provides a few helpful tips to ensure this trend remains positive.

 #### Glossary